Artworks illuminating THE CAPITOL HOTEL TOKYU

 Pan Wei

-Born in Shanghai in 1962.
-Studied in Japan from 1989.
-Has held 49 solo exhibitions in China, Japan and Europe.
-Creates a modern typographic world with light-hearted calligraphy by Pan Wei, a cutting-edge contemporary Chinese artist.
-Calligraphy depicting the joy of eating is exhibited inside the Chinese restaurant "Star Hill."
+Born in Shanghai in 1962, he began studying in Japan in 1989.
+He has had about 49 solo exhibitions in China, Japan and Europe.
+He forms a modern typographic world with the light calligraphy of Pan Wei, an up-and-coming contemporary Chinese artist.
+The joy of dining is captured in his calligraphy, which is displayed in the restaurant at Chinese Restaurant Star Hill.

-[2F Chinese Restaurant Star Hill]
+[2F Chinese Cuisine Star Hill]

 Memorial Wall ~Golden Memories~